 So, what makes nurses great at what they do?
 It’s common to worry that you don’t have what it takes to enter a fast-paced healthcare setting, but you may already have useful transferable skills.

 To progress in nursing requires qualities including patience and the ability to work in a team.
-Any nursing job has the potential to be practical, interactive and rewarding.
+Any nursing job has the potential to be practical, interactive, and rewarding.

-Nursing is a broad sector and many people choose to specialise in areas such as mental health or working in children’s wards.
-You’ll develop a unique set of employability skills as you learn how to monitor patients, communicate with a team and assess injuries.
+Nursing is a broad sector, and many people choose to specialise in areas such as mental health or working in children’s wards.
+You’ll develop a unique set of employability skills as you learn how to monitor patients, communicate with a team, and assess injuries.

 Unlike many university degrees, an adult nursing course often leads directly to a job.
 Students frequently take on voluntary work to add to their experience during their studies.
 This can include work in a hospital or care home.
 It can also help to speak to nurses about their employment path and get a feel for common progression routes.

-There are opportunities for nurses to take their career to the next level by becoming a team leader, nursing consultant or nursing sister.
-If you decide to return to studying, a master’s degree can give you the qualifications you need to work as an Advanced Nurse Practitioner.
+There are opportunities for nurses to take their career to the next level by becoming a Team Leader, Nursing Consultant or Nursing Sister.
+If you decide to return to study, a master’s degree can give you the qualifications you need to work as an Advanced Nurse Practitioner.

 Many nurses move into other areas of medical care including health visiting and midwifery.
 A nursing degree can also be used to pursue roles in other professions, including fields such as the social sciences.
-You could become a social worker, police officer or counsellor, or inspire the next generation of nurses in an educational job.
+You could become a Social Worker, Police Officer or Counsellor, or inspire the next generation of nurses in an educational job.

-The future of nursing
+The Future of Nursing

-As health services in the UK adapt to change and the increasing demands of a growing and aging population, nurses will play a vital role.
+As health services in the UK adapt to change and the increasing demands of a growing and ageing population, nurses will play a vital role.
 Nursing is a diverse career path that brings with it numerous opportunities to progress and specialise.
-Take the first step towards your new career by beginning an Access to Higher Education Diploma (Health) and join our many employable graduates already finding success.
-Get in touch to discover more and enquire about our distance learning qualifications.
+If you are looking to study nursing online, then you can contribute to the ongoing effort.